Azure-Samples/msdocs-python-flask-azure-container-apps/README.md

     python -c 'import secrets; print(secrets.token_hex())'
     ```

 * You can create a container locally and run it in Docker locally.
-You'll need Docker Desktop installed.
-For this scenario, set REMOTE_POSTGRESQL=1 in *.env* file to point to a PostgreSQL instance.
+You need Docker Desktop installed.
+For this scenario, set REMOTE_POSTGRESQL=1 and set other environment variables in a *.env* file to point to a PostgreSQL server instance in Azure.
+You also need to create an application service principal, add it as a PostgreSQL ROLE to the server, and grant it necessary permissions on the database.
 See the *.env.example* file for details.

   ```bash
   docker build --file Dockerfile --tag pythoncontainer:latest .